bow-swift/nef/README.md

 &nbsp;

-### ⚙️ Compiling a Swift Playground
+### ⚙️ Compiling a Xcode Playground

-Xcode lets you check for correctness of your Swift Playground and run it.
-However, compiling a Swift Playground from the command line is not so easy when it has dependencies on third party libraries.
-This is particularly useful in Continuous Integration, when you want to verify that your playgrounds are not broken when the libraries you depend on are updated. `nef` has an option to compile Swift Playgrounds in an Xcode project with dependencies.
+Xcode lets you check for correctness of your Xcode Playground and run it.
+However, compiling a Xcode Playground from the command line is not so easy when it has dependencies on third party libraries.
+This is particularly useful in Continuous Integration, when you want to verify that your playgrounds are not broken when the libraries you depend on are updated. `nef` has an option to compile Xcode Playgrounds in an Xcode project with dependencies.
 To do this, you can run the following command:

 ```bash
 ➜ nef compile <path>